DeepakS-Github/CropConnect/README.md

 1. Create a profile for farmers or consumers.
 2. Browse products and prices.
 3. Purchase directly from farmers.
-4. Use additional features such as the crop predictor, insecticide predictor, soil nutrient predictor, and weather forecast to optimize farming practices.
+4. Use additional features such as the rop predictor, insecticide predictor, crop growind steps, soil nutrient predictor, weather forecast and estimate crop price.

 ### Technology Used